-My tachometer’s manual is multilingual, with an instructions flyer like a medicine’s one, but much larger.
+My tachometer’s manual is multilingual, with an instruction sheet like a medicine’s, but much larger.
 The hard work is to find the interesting part in the suitable language.
 Then, after entering the setting mode (small button at the back), you just indicate the wheel circumference, converting it from 1:87 to 1: 1.
 For my wagon’s wheels of 12.0 mm in diameter, the actual size circumference is 12 × pi × 87 = 3279.8 ≈ 3280 mm.
 This value is to be entered into the device.

 The sensor (reed) is mounted into the wagon body, just above the magnet carrying axle.
 It is fixed by a thin plasticized iron wire formed into a stirrup.
 The display is placed next to it.

 If everything’s right, rolling the equipped wagon on a table end, you will see the instantaneous speed rise fast enough: God’s hand can easily push the wagon at 100 km/h!
 You should take into account the fact that the magnet opposes a certain resistance to the forward movement when the wagon is pulled by a loco, which is not a drawback in DCC if the decoder has a load compensation.
 But be careful in DC, and especially on steel rail: with a strong magnet, it brakes hard!
 We reinvent the (electro) magnetic brake!